LogoCoatedMagnets

 single URL

-"cable holder magnetic" intent is handled on this same canonical route.
+"cable holder magnetic" and "cable mounting magnets" intents are handled on this same canonical route.

 MAGCTM10S pull baseline